• Skip to primary navigation

 Named "apple cider cookies" these cookies don't actually have apple cider in them.
 Instead, we're using powdered Apple cider drink mix that you can buy in packet form.
 I got mine from Dollar Tree, but you can find them in the hot chocolate section of your local grocery store.

-This is the same apple cider packets we use in our Apple Cider Donut Muffins too, so save any leftover packets for more tasty treats!
+This is the same apple cider packets we use in our Apple Cider Donut Muffins and Apple Cider Cupcakes with Caramel Frosting.
+So save any leftover packets for more tasty treats!

 Why This Recipe Works